saffronprawn199/word-embedding-classifiers/README.md

 </p>

 ### False positive identification results:
 In this instance, fastText's continuous bag of words (CBOW)  model serves as the embedding technique for sentences.
 We achieve an Area Under the Curve (AUC) exceeding 70% across all classes.
 It's important to highlight, though, the presence of a significant class imbalance between the "t" (true) and "f" (false) categories.
-Techniques like undersampling could be applied to rectify this imbalance.
+In the below image we applied undersampling on the majority class to achieve a more equal class distribution.
+This prevents the model from becoming biased towards predicting the majority class.
 <p float="left">
   <img src="./images/FP_results.png" width="500" />
 </p>